dinanathsj29/npm-node-package-manager-tutorial/README.md

 ### **6.1.
 Application Dependencies**
 ---------------------

-The dependencies are essential for running the application
+The dependencies are essential for running the application, basic common packages need every-time.

 - The command `npm i <package_name>` will create one entry in `package.json` file and all required dependencies get installed under `node_modules` folder
   - Command: `npm install <package_name>`